maxshabs/High-Low-Game/README.md

 - Interactive and intuitive gameplay.
 - Displays an ASCII art splash screen at the start of the game.
 - Implements binary search to efficiently guess the number.
-- Friendly winning screen on a correct guess.

 ## Getting Started
 1. Clone the repository: